Tallulah Gorge in Tallulah Falls, Georgia

 Tallulah Gorge in the fall.
 Photo by Chris Greer

-How to Experience the Best of Georgia's Beautiful Fall Colors
+How to Experience the Best Fall Colors in Georgia

 A blanket of red, yellow and orange covers Georgia each fall.
 Here are the best ways to take it all in.

-In October and November, Georgia's landscape transforms into a palette of gorgeous fall colors.
+The best time to see Georgia's fall colors is October and November, when the landscape transforms into a palette of gorgeous autumn colors.
 Get out and enjoy the reds, yellows and all the hues in between during an outing framed around the best scenes the season has to offer!

-Blue Ridge Scenic Railway in the fall in Blue Ridge, Georgia
+Blue Ridge Scenic Railway waits on the tracks in the fall in Blue Ridge, North Georgia

 Blue Ridge Scenic Railway in the fall in Blue Ridge, Georgia.
 Photo by @stark.us